 - A clear outline of the geographical area that the baseline scenario applies to, through the inclusion of maps.

-For any project interventions which aim to increase carbon stocks in vegetation and/or soil and which will expand over time, the baselines scenario should be applicable to all areas where intervention(s) will be carried out.
+- Interventions which aim to increase carbon stocks in vegetation and/or soil, and which will expand over time – The baseline scenarios should be applicable to all areas where intervention(s) will be carried out.

 More than one scenario can be included if a single baseline scenario does not apply to all potential project areas, but the area of applicability must be clearly stated for each, including the scope of biophysical conditions and other requirements (applicability conditions).